superarcswift/SwiftCommunity/README.md

 **TSP** aims to standardize many common building blocks which can help developers to kickstart new iOS projects quickly.

 The goal is to have a set of modules to create a component-based MVVM-C (Model-View-ViewModel-Coordinator) architecture for iOS apps.
 The modules are intended to use together but each module should be able to be integrated into any other iOS projects.
+This setup is incredibly useful when you create multiple apps which share some same features/functionalities.
 For more information about the SuperArc project, please take a look at [here](https://github.com/superarcswift/SwiftVideos).

 ## Content